Madrid to Toledo Train

 Daily Schedules

 Trains between Madrid and Toledo operate regularly from early morning until evening.
+The first train departs around 6:45 AM, and the last train leaves around 8:45 PM.
+There are approximately 11 direct services per day.
 To get the most current schedule, check official service listings, as departure times and frequency can change depending on the season.
 The frequent service makes the 30-minute trip convenient for travelers.

 Trip Length and Service Times